 Do protect yourself from ticks.
-If you plan to go hiking in the undergrowth, you should be aware that Sicily, like every other green leafy place in the world, has ticks which carry Lyme disease, Mediterranean spotted fever and a few other nasties.
+If you plan to go hiking in the undergrowth, you should be aware that Sicily has ticks which carry Mediterranean Spotted Fever and a few other nasty infections.
 Smother yourself in every toxic insecticide available.
-I have chronic Lyme disease and I know nine Sicilians who also have it.
-Lyme disease is fairly hard to catch but, believe me, it is even harder to cure.

 Do bring antihistamine cream and painkillers.
 If you want to know how much they would cost you here, add a zero onto the price you would pay at home.

 11. Car rental

 Many areas in most cities in Sicily have “parking assistants” who will ask you for a euro when you park your car in a public street.
 This will be your only opportunity, as a tourist, to interact with the Mafia!
 If you refuse to pay this protection money, you may return to find your car has been broken into.
 If you find one area strangely free of parking attendants, beware.
 It will be designated a free-for-all zone where any petty criminal may steal anything he wants.

 Some Mafia parking attendants ask for your car key, like valet parking, so they can shuffle cars around and let people out.
 Mua ha haaa!
 I’ve never left my car keys with a stranger in the street.

 If the whole town is Mafia-free, though, with no illegal “posteggiatori” at all, you are safe to leave the car anywhere.

 EDIT: In this post I originally recommended paying one euro to be safe, but a Palermo local shamed me, and said we should stand up to them.
 He photographs them instead.
 DO go and see his pictures of these scammers.